n00tz/darc-jekyll/hamfest.md

 # Talk In

 The Dalton Amateur Radio Club sponsors an open repeater on the top of Fort Mountain, nearby to Dalton.
-Club operators will be standing by to direct you in from Interstate 75.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}